Bassini Apprenticeships

 Writing apprenticeships are made possible through a generous grant from Reina Marin Bassini (CW72 GED72) and Emilio Bassini (C71 W71 WG73).

-Michelle Taransky, Lecturer in Critical Writing
+Jay Kirk, Lecturer in Creative Writing

 How to apply